Water aerobics: Benefits

 The mitigation of gravity makes water aerobics safe for individuals able to keep their heads out of water, including the elderly.
 Exercise in water can also prevent overheating through continuous cooling of the body.
 Older people are more prone to arthritis, osteoporosis, and weak joints, therefore water aerobics is the safest form of exercise for these conditions.
-Research studies can teach us about the benefits the elderly can receive by participating in water aerobics.
 In a study done in Brazil, “Effects of water-based exercise in obese older women: Impact of short-term follow-up study on anthropometric, functional fitness and quality of life parameters” the effects of long-term water aerobics was tested.
 Although it did not conclude exactly as planned, their test subjects did experience improved aerobic capacity, muscle endurance, and better overall life quality.
 The water also provides a stable environment for elderly with less balance control and therefore prevents injury.

 Disadvantages

 Water aerobics has a few disadvantages from a practicality standpoint.
-Aqua aerobics requires access to a swimming pool via facilities, and in addition to any membership fees to access facilities, classes may cost extra.
-Although aquatic exercise greatly reduces the risk of injury, it is typically seen that not as many calories are burned as would be in some other activities.
+Aqua aerobics requires access to a swimming pool and, in addition to any membership fees, classes may cost extra.
+Although aquatic exercise greatly reduces the risk of injury, it is typically seen that fewer calories are burned than would be in some other activities.
 Though aquatic activities in general expend more energy than many land-based activities performed at the same pace due to the increased resistance of water, the speed with which movements can be performed is greatly reduced.